 It is important to understand that just because you have been arrested, that does NOT mean you will be convicted.
 There is a much lower standard of proof required to arrest someone (probable cause) than there is to convict someone in a court of law (beyond a reasonable doubt).

-Here is an overview of some of the steps I will take right away:
+Here is an overview of some of the steps we will take right away:

 - After a domestic violence arrest, the Judge will almost always issue a No Contact order.
-I will call the alleged victim and find out if they will agree to drop the no contact order.
-If they agree to this, I will see if the prosecutor will agree.
+We will call the alleged victim and find out if they will agree to drop the no contact order.
+If they agree to this, we will see if the prosecutor will agree.
 If the prosecutor agrees, the order can be changed within a few days.
-If they don’t agree, I will schedule a hearing in court.
+If they don’t agree, we will schedule a hearing in court.
 Click here for more information about getting a No Contact Order lifted.

-- When I talk to the alleged victim, I will also find out if they intend to pursue charges against you.
+- When we talk to the alleged victim, we will also find out if they intend to pursue charges against you.
 You may have heard that once the State “picks up” the charge, it doesn’t matter what the alleged victim wants.
 Technically, this is true.
 The State does have the option to proceed with prosecution with or without the cooperation of the victim.
 However, the State usually needs a witness that is willing to testify that the crime took place and to identify the perpetrator.
-In cases where the alleged victim is cooperative, my strategy is to set the case for trial.
+In cases where the alleged victim is cooperative, our strategy is to set the case for trial.

-- I will explore possible resolutions for the case that protect you from a conviction on your record, as well as keep you out of jail.
+- We will explore possible resolutions for the case that protect you from a conviction on your record, as well as keep you out of jail.
 One of those options is Pretrial Diversion.
 When we meet to talk about your case, we’ll go over this in much more detail to see what options are available given the facts of your case.